 Heating Liquids.
-Each power level is associated with a Front Panel volume range, which acts as a guide when heating solutions Volume Range with heating mantles.
-When solutions are heated with 1 - 10 mL heating mantles set the power switch to the range that 10 - 100 mL includes the volume of solution being heated [Note: this 50 - 500 mL switch is set to the volume of solution, not the size of the 300 ml - 2 L flask].
-For example to heat 250 ml of toluene to 80° C in a 1 ≥2 L L round bottomed flask choose the third power setting (50 - 500 ml) since the solution volume falls within this range.
-There are situations when a power level other than that indicated on the front panel should be used:
+Each power level is associated with a volume range, which acts as a guide when heating solutions with heating mantles.
+When solutions are heated with heating mantles set the power switch to the range that includes the volume of solution being heated [Note: this switch is set to the volume of solution, not the size of the flask].
+For example to heat 250 ml of toluene to 80° C in a 1 L round bottomed flask choose the third power setting (50 - 500 ml) since the solution volume falls within this range.
+There are situations when a power level other than that indicated by the front panel should be used:

-Example Power Setting Explanation 80 ml toluene 100 ml flask 100 ml heating mantle SP = 80° C 50 - 500 ml (25% power) Organic solvents heated to $\approx 50 - 110^{\circ}$ C are set to the volume range on the front panel.
+Example Power Setting Explanation 80 ml toluene 100 ml flask 100 ml heating mantle SP = 80° C 50 - 500 ml (25% power) Organic solvents heated to ≈ 50 - 110° C are set to the volume range on the front panel.
 When choosing between 2 power settings (i.e. 80 ml also falls within both the 10 - 100 ml range and the 50 - 500 ml range) choose the higher setting.
 80 ml collidine 100 ml flask 100 ml heating mantle SP = 170° C 300 ml - 2 L (50% power) Even though the solvent volume is less than the range of this power setting, it should be used because high temperatures require additional power.
 80 ml water 100 ml flask 100 ml heating mantle SP = 80° C 300 ml - 2 L (50% power) While the setting 50 - 500 ml would work, since the heat capacity of water is twice that of a typical organic solvent (1 cal/g/° K), a higher power setting can be used to compensate for the higher heat capacity.
-125 ml toluene 1 L flask 1 L heating mantle SP = 80° C 10 - 100 ml (10% power) When the heating mantle size is substantially larger (≥ 5X) than the volume being heated (i.e. the heating mantle has excess heating capacity for the volume being heated), a lower power setting gives better control.
+125 ml toluene 1 L flask 1 L heating mantle SP = 80° C 10 - 100 ml (10% power) When the heating mantle size is substantially larger $(\ge 5X)$ than the volume being heated (i.e. the heating mantle has excess heating capacity for the volume being heated), a lower power setting gives better control.
 150 ml toluene 250 ml flask 250 ml heating mantle SP = 35° C 10 - 100 ml (10% power) Even though the solvent volume isn't included in this power setting, it should be used because low temperatures are better regulated with less power.

-Avoid switching between power levels while the controller is heating.
-Specifically, do not initially set the controller on a high power level to rapidly heat the solution, then decrease the power level to the correct setting as the solution approaches the set point.
+Avoid switching between the different power levels while the controller is heating.
+Specifically, do not initially set the controller on a high power level to rapidly heat the solution, and decrease the power level to the correct setting as the solution approaches the set point.
 Changing power levels doesn't damage the controller, but it will reduce its heating performance.